Man Reacting to Steering Wheel – my experience at a real showbiz casting

-That was my favorite song when I was about eight.
+Satisfaction was my favorite song when I was about eight.

 It was the most rebellious-sounding thing on the local oldies station in Phoenix.
-If we had rock radio in the year 1990, I wasn’t aware of it.
+If we even had rock radio in the year 1990, I wasn’t aware of it.
 As far as I knew, FM radio consisted of nothing but oldies, country, and Garrison Keillor.

 Incidentally, the DEVO version of Satisfaction is also pretty hilarious.